Human penis: Terminology

 In many cultures, referring to the penis is considered taboo or vulgar, and a variety of slang words and euphemisms are used to talk about it.
-In English, these include member, dick, cock, prick, johnson, dork, peter, pecker, manhood, stick, rod, thing, third/middle leg, dong, willy, schlong, and todger.
+In English, these include member, dick, cock, prick, johnson, dork, peter, pecker, manhood, stick, rod, third/middle leg, dong, willy, schlong, and todger.
 Many of these are used as insults—though sometimes playfully—meaning an unpleasant or unworthy person.
-Among these, historically, most commonly used euphemism for penis in English literature and society was member.
+Among these, historically, the most commonly used euphemism for penis in English literature and society was member.

 Alteration

 The penis is sometimes pierced or decorated by other body art.
 Other than circumcision, genital alterations are almost universally elective and usually for the purpose of aesthetics or increased sensitivity.
-Piercings of the penis include the Prince Albert, the apadravya, the ampallang, the dydoe, and the frenum piercing.
+Piercings of the penis include the Prince Albert, apadravya, ampallang, dydoe, deep shaft and frenum piercings.
 Foreskin restoration or stretching is a further form of body modification, as well as implants under the shaft of the penis.
+Another type of alteration to the penis is genital tattooing.

-Trans women who undergo sex reassignment surgery have their penis surgically modified into a vagina via vaginoplasty.
-Trans men who undergo such surgery have a phalloplasty.
+Trans women who undergo sex reassignment surgery have their penis surgically modified into a vagina or clitoris via vaginoplasty or clitoroplasty respectively.
+Trans men who undergo such surgery have a phalloplasty or metoidioplasty.

 Other practices that alter the penis are also performed, although they are rare in Western societies without a diagnosed medical condition.
 Apart from penectomy, perhaps the most radical of these is subincision, in which the urethra is split along the underside of the penis.
-Subincision originated among Australian Aborigines, although it is now done by some in the U.S. and Europe.
+Subincision originated among Aboriginal Australians, although it is now done by some in the U.S. and Europe.